Chapter 4 – Exports

 • use blue ink to sign export certificates.
 The name of the accredited veterinarian must appear in printed letters.

-• when exporting animals without individual identification (if permitted by the importing country), the exporter must be advised that he/she may not export more animals than the number indicated on the certificate.
+• if exporting animals without individual identification (is permitted by the importing country), the exporter must be reminded that he/she may not export more animals than the number indicated on the certificate.

-All animals must be certified fit for transport and meet all requirements of the reporting country.
+All animals must be certified fit for the entirety of the journey until unloading at the final destination transport and meet all requirements of the reimporting country.

 Animals afflicted with certain health and welfare related conditions may be refused entry by the importing country.
 Accredited veterinarians must look for clinical evidence of such conditions during the physical examination of the animals.
 Examples may include but are not limited to: